kohei-us/mdds/doc/multi_type_vector.rst

            pos = db.set<double>(pos, i, 1.0);
    }

+Compiling and executing this code should take only a fraction of a second.

-The only difference between the second version and the initial one is that the second one uses an interator as a position hint to keep track of the position of the last modified block.
-When the :cpp:member:`~mdds::multi_type_vector::set` method is called each time, it returns an iterator, which can then be passed to the next :cpp:member:`~mdds::multi_type_vector::set` call as the position hint.
+The only difference between the second example and the first one is that the second one uses an interator as a position hint to keep track of the position of the last modified block.
+Each :cpp:member:`~mdds::multi_type_vector::set` method call returns an iterator which can then be passed to the next :cpp:member:`~mdds::multi_type_vector::set` call as the position hint.
+Because an iterator object internally stores the location of the block the value was inserted to, this lets the method to start the block position lookup process from the last modified block, which in this example is always one block behind the one the new value needs to go.
+Using the big-O notation, the use of the position hint essentially turns the complexity of O(n^2) in the first example into O(1) in the second one.

+This strategy should work with any of those methods that take a position hint as the first argument.